yukimigrayston/TGB-README/README.md

 Please have python 3.10.6 installed to play

 # Playing the game

-please copy and paste the link in order to play the game https://github.com/yukimigrayston/TGB-Pseudocode-
+please clcik on the link in order to play the game

+https://github.com/yukimigrayston/TGB-Pseudocode-